-51. The Complainant submits that the Respondent has repeatedly given false assurances of completion, while allottees continue to suffer.
-The Respondent, conversely, attributes the delay to the Covid-19 pandemic, claiming force majeure, citing the nationwide lockdown beginning March 2020, the impact on migrant labour, and consequential delays.
+48. The Respondent, conversely, attributes the delay to the Covid-19 pandemic, claiming force majeure, citing the nationwide lockdown beginning March 2020, the impact on migrant labour, and consequential delays.
+The Respondent further cites rocky terrain at the site, third-party disputes, and typographical errors in the possession date as additional justifications.

-(i) Whether the Covid-19 pandemic, third-party litigations, or rocky site conditions can be taken as a valid shield by the Respondent in the present case?
+(i) Whether the Covid-19 pandemic can be taken as a valid shield by the Respondent in the present case?

-52. This Authority finds no merit in such contentions.
-The Agreement of Sale was admittedly executed on 19th June 2021, much after the onset and near subsiding of the Covid-19 pandemic.
-The Respondent, being fully aware of the prevailing global circumstances, nevertheless executed the Agreement by specifically assuring completion of the project by

-August 2023 with the grace period of 6 months i.e 28.02.2024.
-Having consciously undertaken such a commitment, the Respondent cannot now, with retrospective justification, rely on Covid-19 as a defence to escape its contractual and statutory obligations.
+49. This Authority finds no merit in such a contention.
+The Agreement of Sale was executed on 22.04.2022, well after the onset and initial impact of the Covid-19 pandemic.
+The Respondent, being fully aware of the prevailing circumstances, nevertheless executed the Agreement by specifically assuring completion of the project by August 2024.
+Having consciously undertaken such commitment, the Respondent cannot now, with retrospective justification, rely on Covid-19 as a defense to escape its contractual and statutory obligations.
 Such conduct clearly amounts to holding out false assurances with mala fide intent.

-53. It is a settled principle that once a promoter has chosen to register a project and enter into binding contractual commitments with allottees, he does so with full knowledge of the risks, constraints, and challenges of the market.
-At the time of entering into the Agreement of Sale with the present Complainant, the Respondent was already aware of the COVID-related disruptions, as well as the Government notifications granting moratoriums for project completion timelines.
-Despite this knowledge, the Respondent chose to provide a specific assurance of delivery by August 2023 with the grace period of 6 months, i.e 28.02.2024.
+50. It is a settled principle that once a promoter has chosen to register a project and enter into binding contractual commitments with allottees, he does so with full knowledge of the risks, constraints, and challenges of the market.
+At the time of entering into the Agreement of Sale with the present Complainant, the Respondent was already aware of the Covid-related disruptions, as well as the Government notifications granting moratoriums for project completion timelines.
+Despite this knowledge, the Respondent chose to provide a specific assurance of delivery by August 2024.

-54. This Authority aligns with the observations of the Hon'ble Bombay High Court in Neelkamal Realtors Suburban Pvt.
+51. This Authority aligns with the observations of the Hon'ble Bombay High Court in Neelkamal Realtors Suburban Pvt.
 Ltd. &Anr. vs. Union of India &Ors.
 [2017 SCC OnLine Bom 9302], wherein at para 119 it was categorically observed: